Jeunese/jeunese.github.io/docs/overview.md

 Good UX needs good content.
 UX writers help embed this content into the application or website itself.
 They write in-product content to facilitate the user experience of that product, in line with the company's [voice and tone](/voice-and-tone).

-A UX writer take insights from UI and UX design principles, usability research, and behavioural psychology to create and refine content that's designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.
+A UX writer takes insights from UI and UX design principles, usability research, and behavioural psychology to create and refine content that's designed for the end-user of a product, from large blocks of text to a product's UI elements and microcopy.

 #### What UX writing is and isn't
 UX writing is the process of creating user-friendly textual content (copy) for the UI of digital products to help users interact with it.